Aline (film): Plot

-Aline performs ‘Pour que tu m'aimes encore’ at a talk show and was asked by the host about who the song was about, but decided not to say anything.
-Guy-Claude proposes to Aline while on tour and they later marry.
+Aline performs ‘Pour que tu m'aimes encore’ at a talk show where she gets asked by the host regarding who the song was about, but tearfully decides not to say anything.
+Guy-Claude proposes to Aline while on tour in Italy and later marry with the Dieu family by their side.
 While the newlyweds try for a baby through IVF, Aline injures her voice while performing ‘All by Myself’ and is forced to not sing or speak for about three months.
-Aline receives a demo of ‘My Heart Will Go On’ and, although not originally amused, decides to record the song after being convinced by her husband.
-She then meets Fred, a French makeup artist and designer, and chooses to work with him after a successful performance at a movie awards show.
+Aline receives a demo of ‘My Heart Will Go On’ and, although not originally amused, decides to record the song after Guy-Claude convinces her.
+Aline then meets and bonds with Fred, a French stylist, and decides to have him work for her after a successful performance at a movie awards show.
 After a series of failed IVF treatments, Aline gives birth to her first son, Junior, and then twin boys years later.
-Aline deals with the ups and downs of international superstardom and the tabloids while being a wife and a mother of three boys.
+Aline becomes an international superstar, but continues to receive jokes from the media regarding her marriage to Guy-Claude and grows tired of touring as she desires to be home with her family.

-Guy-Claude becomes ill with a terminal illness and dies.
-Aline decides to take a walk through Las Vegas while unrecognized in order to cope with her grief.
-Fred and others begin to worry about her whereabouts as she is due to perform at a Las Vegas hotel that same night.
-Aline makes it and performs ‘Ordinaire’.
+Guy-Claude dies after battling with terminal illness.
+Aline has been coping with her grief ever since, which escalates to her walking around Las Vegas alone while unrecognized.
+Fred begins to worry about her whereabouts as she is due to perform at a casino hotel that same night.
+Aline eventually makes it and performs ‘Ordinaire’.